RedPitaya/Documentation/developerGuide/hardware/GEN2/65-16_TI/top.rst

 .. rubric:: Footnotes

 .. [#f1] See the :ref:`Click Shield synchronisation section <click_shield>` and :ref:`Click Shield synchronisation examples <examples_multiboard_sync>`.
 .. [#f2] The external ADC clock goes first to the `NB6L72`_ clock selector chip, then passes through the ADC to finally reach the FPGA pins.
 .. [#f3] For exact voltage levels, please refer to the `NB6L72`_ datasheet.
 .. [#f4] The default software enables sampling at a CPU-dependent speed.
 To acquire data at a 100 kS/s rate, additional FPGA processing must be implemented.
 .. [#f5] The output is passed through a first-order low-pass filter.
 Should additional filtering be required, this can be applied externally in line with the specific requirements of the application.
+.. [#f7] VBUS connectors are connected together on the board.
+They are not connected to the board power supply.
+.. [#f8] On the S1 connector, the CC1 pin is connected to the Orient LED and to the S1_ORIENT FPGA pin (via resistor divider to reduce the voltage levels to 2V5).
+CC1 and CC2 pins are connected to an XOR gate which determines the state of the **Link LED**.
+The output of the XOR gate is also connected to the S1_LINK FPGA pin (via resistor divider to reduce the voltage levels to 2V5).
+.. [#f9] On the S2 connector, the CC1 pin is is protected with a Zenner diode to 3V3., but is not connected to the FPGA.
+CC2 pin is not connected.

 .. substitutions